thamain1/IntelliOptics-Edge/deploy/README.md

   --set intelliopticsApiToken="${INTELLIOPTICS_API_TOKEN}"
 ```

-This will install the Edge Endpoint doing GPU-based inference in the `edge` namespace in your k3s cluster and expose it on port 30101 on your local node.
+This will install the Edge Endpoint doing GPU-based inference in the `intellioptics-edge` namespace in your k3s cluster and expose it on port 30101 on your local node.
 Helm will keep a history of the installation in the `default` namespace (signified by the `-n default` flag).

 To change values that you've customized after you've installed the Edge Endpoint or to install an updated chart, use the `helm upgrade` command.
 For example, to change the `intelliopticsApiToken` value, you can run: